 The current layout of Bunhill Fields Burial Ground dates was developed in two main phases.
-The first of these was in the 1860s, when the City of London improved the site: laying out paths, undertaking tree planting and carrying out work to the tombs including re-cutting and recording inscriptions.
+The first of these was in the 1860s, when the City of London improved the site.
+This involved laying out paths, undertaking tree planting and carrying out work to the tombs including re-cutting and recording inscriptions.

 Many of the graves are packed closely together, giving an idea of how London's burial places looked before large cemeteries further from the centre of London opened from the 1830s onwards.

-Bunhill today is a popular lunchtime spot for office workers wishing to escape the hustle and bustle of the surrounding City.
+Bunhill Fields today is a popular lunchtime spot for office workers wishing to escape the hustle and bustle of the surrounding City.

 Nearby Bunhill Fields Burial Ground are two other Nonconformist sites:

 The chapel was built by John Wesley as his base in London in 1778 and is known as 'the cathedral of world Methodism'.
-Part of the site is Wesley's House, the Museum of Methodism and, to the rear, a small burial ground which is the site of John Wesley's tomb.
+Part of the site is Wesley's House, the Museum of Methodism.
+To the rear is a small burial ground which is the site of John Wesley's tomb.
 Other members of his family are buried at Bunhill Fields Burial Ground.

-The City Guides conduct guided walks around Bunhill Fields Burial Ground beginning at 12:30pm every Wednesday from April to October.
+The City Guides conduct guided walks around Bunhill Fields Burial Ground beginning at 12.30pm every Wednesday from April to October.

-Guided walks start at the Attendant's Hut in the centre of the garden and the price is £5.
+Guided walks start at the Attendant's Hut in the centre of the garden and the price is £8.

 Our overall aim is to provide a high quality urban green space, which reflects and benefits the local community it serves.
-Our vision is therefore: To maintain Bunhill Fields Burial Ground as a valuable, historic property with rich cultural, natural and social attributes at a local, national and international level.
+Our vision is to maintain the site as a valuable historic property with rich cultural, natural and social attributes at a local and international level.

 Bunhill Fields Burial Ground provides a valuable oasis of greenery in a highly urban area.
 It contains grassland and shrubbery along with fine mature trees which harbour birds and bats.
 Its value for biodiversity is indicated by its designation as a Site of Borough Importance for Nature Conservation.

-The graveyard is well stocked with around 130 trees including, London plane Platanus x hispanica trees, oaks and limes, together with a golden-barked ash, a black mulberry and a June-flowering winter bark tree, Drymis winteri, from South America.
+The graveyard is well stocked with around 130 trees including, London plane trees, oaks, limes, golden-barked ash, a black mulberry and a drymis winteri from South America.
 The dominant pattern of tree planting began in the 1870s when the burial ground was laid out with avenues of plane trees.
 The trees provide cover for birds including: